lingtalfi/jsFileUploader/README.md

 Now, every time a file is being uploaded, a new progress item is appended to the list container.
 A progress item can have one of three different states:

-- progressing: the first state of the item, the file is being uploaded
+- **progressing**: the first state of the item, the file is being uploaded
-- completed: this state is reached when the file has been successfully uploaded
+- **completed**: this state is reached when the file has been successfully uploaded
-- erroneous: an error occurred, and the upload was aborted/cancelled for some reason.
+- **erroneous**: an error occurred, and the upload was aborted/cancelled for some reason.
          When this happens, this plugin will distinguish between two cases (corresponding to the corresponding ajax javascript event handlers):
                  - abort: the file uploaded was aborted for some reason.
                              In this case, the error message sent is defined with the "dict.uploadAborted" option.